pulavarthi/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

 - Putting it all together:
   - ![](Images/04.png)

+ **Important points**
+ - Even though pooling layers do not have parameters, they affect the backpropagation (derivatives) calculation.

 ## Deep convolutional models: case studies

 > Learn about the practical tricks and methods used in deep CNNs straight from the research papers.